-Next Generation Humanitarian Technologies”
+Next Generation Humanitarian Technology”

 Patrick Meier is an internationally recognized expert and consultant on Humanitarian Technology and Innovation.
-His new book, “Digital Humanitarians” has been endorsed by Harvard, MIT, Stanford, Oxford, UN, Red Cross, World Bank, USAID and others.
-Over the past 12 years, Patrick has worked in the Sudan, Somalia, Kenya, Uganda, Liberia, India, Philippines, Kyrgyzstan, Nepal, Timor-Leste, Turkey, Morocco, Western Sahara, Haiti, Vanuatu and Northern Ireland on a wide range of humanitarian projects with multiple international organizations including the United Nations and the World Bank.
-In 2010, he was publicly praised by Clinton for his pioneering digital humanitarian efforts, which he continues to this day.
-Patrick’s work has been featured in the New York Times, Washington Post, Wall Street Journal, CNN, BBC News, UK Guardian, The Economist, Forbes & Times Magazines, New Yorker, NPR, Wired, Mashable, TechCrunch, Fast Company, Nature, New Scientist, Scientific American and elsewhere.
-His influential and widely-read blog iRevolutions has received over 1.7 million hits.
+His book, Digital Humanitarians, has been praised by Harvard, MIT, Stanford, Oxford, UN, Red Cross, World Bank, USAID and others.
+Over the past 15 years, Patrick has worked in the Sudan, Somalia, Kenya, Uganda, Liberia, India, Philippines, Kyrgyzstan, Nepal, Timor-Leste, Turkey, Morocco, Western Sahara, Haiti, Peru, Vanuatu, Fiji, Tonga and Northern Ireland on a wide range of humanitarian projects with a number of international organizations including the United Nations, Red Cross and World Bank.
+More details on LinkedIn.
+In 2010, Patrick was publicly praised by Clinton for his pioneering digital humanitarian efforts, which he continues to this day.
+He has been a Fellow at MIT, Stanford, Rockefeller Foundation, National Geographic Emerging Explorer, UBS Global Visionary, PopTech and UNICEF Humanitarian Innovations.
+His work has been featured in the New York Times, Washington Post, Wall Street Journal, CNN, BBC, NBC, UK Guardian, The Economist, Forbes and Times Magazines, New Yorker, NPR, Newsweek, Wired, Mashable, TechCrunch, Fast Company, Nature, New Scientist, Scientific American and elsewhere.
+His influential and widely-read blog iRevolutions has received more than 2 million hits.
 He tweets at @patrickmeier.

 In 2013, the UN formally requested that he join their humanitarian information management team in the Philippines to support response efforts in the wake of Typhoon Haiyan.
 The Category 5 Typhoon devastated the country and resulted in an unprecedented use of UAVs or Unmanned Aerial Vehicles (aerial robots).
 Shortly after leaving the Philippines, Patrick founded the Humanitarian UAV Network (UAViators) which actively promotes the safe, responsible and effective use of UAVs in humanitarian settings.
 In 2015, he spearheaded the World Bank’s UAV mission in response to Cyclone Pam, a Category 5 Cyclone in the Pacific.
 He was subsequently invited by the UN to coordinate UAV teams responding to the Nepal Earthquakes.
 He later conducted a joint disaster recovery UAV Mission in Nepal to support rebuilding and preparedness efforts.
-Patrick is a certified UAV pilot.
-He organized and co-taught the first ever professional UAV trainings in Europe, Asia and North America for established humanitarian organizations.
+Patrick organized and co-taught the first ever professional UAV trainings in Europe, Asia and North America for established humanitarian organizations.
 He also co-organized the first Humanitarian UAV Experts Meeting held at the UN Secretariat and ran the first International Policy Forum on Humanitarian UAVs, which was hosted by the Rockefeller Foundation.
 The Forum developed guidelines to inform the safe, responsible and effective use of UAVs in a wide range of humanitarian settings.